DebanjanaKar/Covid19_FakeNews_Detection/transformer_classifiers/README.md

 #### For using the pretrained model :

 1. Download the pretrained model from : https://ibm.box.com/v/pretrained-indic-model and put it in a folder 'models'
-2. Set the path to the pretrained model in the 'predict(path, sent)` call in the script `prediction.ipynb`
+2. Set the path to the pretrained model in the `predict(path, sent)` call in the script `prediction.ipynb`

 #### For training from scratch :
 For each of the files below, set the correct path of your local server